Healthdirect Free Australian health advice you can count on.

 What causes aortic dissection?

-Smoking and using cocaine can also increase the risk.
+Smoking, using cocaine and heavy lifting can also increase your risk.

 How is aortic dissection diagnosed?